 Compensation Should Be an Ongoing Conversation

-Jenna Carson, HR director at Music Grotto, doesn’t believe that salary conversations should only be happening every one or two years — she believes it should be a conversation that is brought up any time specific milestones are reached.
+Jenna Carson of Music Grotto doesn’t believe that salary conversations should be happening only every one or two years — she believes it should be a conversation that is brought up any time specific milestones are reached.

 “Every time you get an external job offer or every time you complete a great project that goes above and beyond your job description, that is the time to have a conversation with your boss about salary,” she said.
 “Having these conversations regularly will let your manager and HR department know you’re serious about getting what you deserve.
 Plus, it’s very rare a company will offer you the maximum they’re willing to go for your role within the first few discussions, so regular chats will help the negotiation go the way you want it to.”